elhoyos/toggles_package/extraction/R/categories.md

 ![](categories_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-# Survival of toggles per category
+# Categories of toggles and their removal

+How do categories compare?
+Whether toggles are removed or not.

 ``` r
 data %>%